ChicagoBoothML/MachineLearning_Fall2015/docs/Syllabus.md

 _**R code**:_ <br>

 See our [GitHub](https://github.com/ChicagoBoothML/MachineLearning_Fall2015/tree/master/Programming%20Scripts/Lecture06). <br>
-We suggest you do close the folder "Lecture06" or download all of its content, as the folder contains some pretrained models, which may take a long time to train again.
+We suggest you to clone the folder "Lecture06" or download all of its content, as the folder contains some pretrained models, which may take a long time to train again.

 In order to install h2o package, go to [http://h2o-release.s3.amazonaws.com/h2o/master/3232/index.html](http://h2o-release.s3.amazonaws.com/h2o/master/3232/index.html), click on "INSTALL IN R", and follow instructions.